 The Trustee maintains a Risk Register which covers all aspects of the Fund's activities.
-It is reviewed in detail by the Trustee, and at a high level by other Committees.
+It is reviewed in detail by the Trustee.

-Each risk is rated in terms of its impact and likelihood, both on a scale of 1-5, and these figures are multiplied together to give an overall risk score out of 25.
+Each risk is rated in terms of its impact and likelihood, both on a scale of 1-10, and these figures are multiplied together to give an overall risk score out of 100.
 For the avoidance of doubt the lower the number, the lower the risk.